Myrina, Greece: Town features

 Many of the town's streets are stone-paved alleys.
 The Roman Shore in particular is quite beautiful, aligned as it is with stone-built houses of neoclassical design (built from the mid-19th to the early 20th century), where the island's rich Greeks lived (many of the houses are still occupied by the descendants of those Greeks, most of whom made their fortunes as businessmen in British Egypt, part of the Greek diaspora there).
 The archaeological museum displays numerous exhibits from the island's remote (mostly prehistoric) past.
 With its clean, long, and sandy beaches, and its own Castle to boot, Myrina is a tourist attraction.
 Visitors and locals like bathing in the Roman Shore (or the Shallow Waters (in Greek, Ρηχά Νερά) beach, adjacent to the Roman Shore on the north), and having dinner at one of the fish taverns circling the traditional harbour in the Turkish Shore, enjoying the caiques there and a view of the castle at night.
 During the summer Myrina holds various outside theatrical and musical events.

+Administration

+Since the 2011 Kallikratis Programme, Myrina has been a municipal unit of the municipality of Lemnos, serving as its seat.
+Prior to that, it used to be its own municipality covering the same land area.
+The municipal unit of Myrina includes multiple nearby villages and is split into five communities: Myrina, Kaspakas, Platy, Thanos, and Kornos.
+Together, they have a population of 8,518 (according to the 2021 census) and a land area of 82.049 km2, approximately 17.2% of the island.